 Singing is an amazing way to dramatically improve your language learning strategy.
 To prove to you that I'm serious about this, you can see a video of me singing in German at the bottom of the post.

-It’s a pop song called “Pflaster” from ich und ich that I like.
-(Here’s a vague translation of the lyrics).
-I’m not a good singer, but that doesn’t stop be from trying… Hopefully the Berlin scenery behind me distracts you from how bad my singing voice is!
+It's a pop song called “Pflaster” from ich und ich that I like.
+(Here's a vague translation of the lyrics).
+I'm not a good singer, but that doesn't stop me from trying… Hopefully the Berlin scenery behind me distracts you from how bad my singing voice is!

 Reasons to sing

-Music and singing have made a huge difference in my language learning progress over the last seven years, as well as in getting along with the natives of the language.
+Music and singing have made a huge difference in my language learning progress over the last few years, as well as in getting along with the natives of the language.
 Here are a few reasons why:

 - Music connects across cultures and can break down barriers.
 When I have sung people songs they wouldn't expect me to know and that they like, it has instantly broken the ice.
 In my first weeks in Berlin, even the start of the Sesame Street song in German helped me to make new friends!
 If I ever meet Madrileños I usually give them the theme song of Aquí no hay quien viva in an Irish twang.
 It always impresses them way more than perfect grammar ever will!